 COVID-19 ServicesMEDIQ Urgent Care is here for you.

-- If you have not experienced symptoms of COVID-19 in at least 14 days, you may be eligible for an antibody test.
+Wondering if you previously had coronavirus?
+If you have not experienced symptoms of COVID-19 in at least 14 days, you may be eligible for an antibody test.
 The COVID-19 antibody test is a simple blood draw used to detect a past infection.
 We send the sample to a lab, and will have results within a few days.

+Covid testing is available by appointment only.
 Reserve a spot at the MEDIQ clinic nearest you.

 COVID-19 is a new virus strain that has only spread in people since December 2019.
 It belongs to the same family of virus as the common cold, SARS and MERS.
 However, it seems to be more contagious than these related coronaviruses.
 According to current evidence, COVID-19 virus primarily spreads through airborne respiratory droplets, close contact, and contaminated surfaces.